eddelbuettel/spotifytop50us/README.md

 ### Author

-This repository and its code put together by Dirk Eddelbuettel.
+This repository and its code have been put together by Dirk Eddelbuettel.

 ### License